 Guppies that swim sideways usually exhibit the symptoms of a swim bladder disorder.
-Besides swimming sideways, guppies also often float at the top of the tank or sink at the bottom.
-These are all primary symptoms of a swim bladder disorder.
+Besides swimming sideways, guppies also sink and lay at the tank bottom or float at the top of the tank.
+These are all basic symptoms of a swim bladder disorder or disease.

-If your Guppy is struggling to maintain its normal position or swim normally, it can result from a swim bladder disorder.
+If your Guppy is struggling to maintain its usual position it could be due to a swim bladder disorder.
 Here is what you should do first if your Guppy is swimming sideways.

 What To Do If My Guppy Is Swimming Sideways?

 Stop Feeding Too Much.